rjakubco/FaFram8/docs/Readme.md

 * keepContainers - Flag if the containers should be kept running
 * keepAll - Combination of `keepContainers` and `keep.os.resources`
 * additional.commands - Semicolon separated list of commands that should be executed (useful for small hotfixy specific for builds with problems etc.)
-* use.default.repositores - Flag if the default fabric repositories should be used
+* clear.default.repositores - Flag if FaFram should remove default repositories
 * command.retry.timeout - Retry timeout in seconds when the command response contains "not found"
 * with.threads - Run Fafram in thread mode (spawning containers in threads)